rust-lang/rust-analyzer/README.md

 Rust-analyzer scans the project root(`lib.rs` or `main.rs`) and all files that are reachable from the root.
 If the file you are working on is not reachable from the project root, most of the IDE functionalities like "goto definition" will not work.
 For example, when you have a file named `foo.rs` next to `main.rs`, and did not import `foo.rs` in `main.rs`(i.e., did not add `mod foo` on top of `main.rs`), the IDE functionalities will not work for `foo.rs`.

 We also need `cargo.toml` files as in standard Rust projects.
-For a small promect, you could start by `cargo new`, and it automatically generated the `cargo.toml` file.
+For a small project, you could start with `cargo new`, and it automatically generated the `cargo.toml` file.
 For a larger project, you could use [workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html) to manage multiple crates.

 ---
 ## Functionalities and Details

 ### 1.Syntax
 We extended rust-analyzer's grammar for Verus-specific syntax.
-This custom rust-analyzer highlights reserved Verus keywords (e.g. `spec`, `proof`, `requires`, `ensures`).
+This custom rust-analyzer highlights reserved Verus keywords (e.g., `spec`, `proof`, `requires`, `ensures`).
 If a user types `prooof` instead of `proof`, a syntax error will be generated for it.

 ### 2.IDE functionalities